 - The extinguisher shall be new within the past 12 months with receipt (OR)The seller shall have the extinguisher serviced by an extinguisher contractor certified by the NJ Division of Fire Safety

 - The extinguisher must be a minimum of 2A-10:BC rated extinguisher and not larger than 10 pounds

 - The extinguisher must be mounted with the manufacturer’s hanging bracket so the instructions are clearly visible

 - The extinguisher must be mounted within 10 feet of the kitchen and located in the exit path of the kitchen

 - The top of the extinguisher shall not be more than five feet above the floor and the bottom at least 4½ inches above the floor

 - The extinguisher shall be readily accessible and not obstructed from view – cannot be located behind closed doors or cabinets.

 HOMES WITH CENTRAL ALARM SYTEMS:

-For homes with a Monitored Central Alarm System (which is the only fire alarm system), an NFPA 72 Inspection Report certifying that the system is fully functional must be provided to the Mount Holly Bureau of Fire Prevention at or prior to the date of resale inspection.
+For homes with a Monitored Central Alarm System, an NFPA 72 Inspection Report certifying that the system is fully functional must be provided to the Mount Holly Bureau of Fire Prevention at or prior to the date of resale inspection.
 This must be done by a NJ – licensed fire protection company.